top of page

 Search

-Thanks to my Dog First Aid training, I remained calm, reassured Floyd, and assessed his condition clearly.
+Thanks to my Dog First Aid training, I remained calm.
+I reassured Floyd and assessed his condition clearly.

-I checked for visible signs, monitored his deterioration, and decisively took him to the emergency vet, notifying them in advance to ensure readiness.
+I checked for visible signs, monitored his deterioration, and decisively took him to the emergency vet, notifying them in advance to ensure they were ready for our arrival.

 During the journey, I kept Floyd stable and soothed.
 The vet noted how remarkable his heart rate was, given the circumstances.